mehulagg/gitlab/doc/administration/server_hooks.md

 To create a Git hook that applies to all of the repositories in your instance, set a global server hook.
 The default global server hook directory is in the GitLab Shell directory.
-Any hook added there applies to all repositories.
+Any hook added there applies to all repositories, including [project/group wiki](../user/project/wiki.md) or [design management](../user/project/issues/design_management.md) type repositories under a project.

 The default directory: